realworldocaml/book/en/fcm.md

 ```

 We can most effectively run this command-line interface from a
-stand-alone program, which we can do by putting the above code in a
+standalone program, which we can do by putting the above code in a
 file along with following command to launch the interface.

 ```ocaml